noripyt/django-cachalot/docs/introduction.rst

 In a general way, the workflow of django-cacheops is totally unoptimised.
-When an object is modified, an ``invalidate_obj`` function is called, calling an ``invalidate_dict`` function, calling the ``manage.py invalidate`` command with a serialized version of the object (yes!) calling an ``invalidate_model`` function that calls the Redis ``KEYS`` command to get all the cache keys from that model then delete them.
+When an object is modified, an ``invalidate_obj`` function is called, calling an ``invalidate_dict`` function, calling the ``manage.py invalidate`` command with a serialized version of the object (!?) calling an ``invalidate_model`` function that calls the Redis ``KEYS`` command to get all the cache keys from that model then delete them.
 And as I said above, it executes all that N times,